sqlalchemy/sqlalchemy-collectd/README.rst

-sqlalchemy-collectd works as a SQLAlchemy plugin invoked via the database URL, so can be used in any SQLAlchemy application (1.1 or greater) that accepts arbitrary connections URLs with no code changes whatsoever, as well as with any database dialect.
+sqlalchemy-collectd works as a SQLAlchemy plugin invoked via the database URL, so can be used in any SQLAlchemy application (1.1 or greater) that accepts arbitrary connection URLs.
+The plugin is loaded using setuptools entrypoints and no code changes to the application are required.
+There are no dependencies on database backends or drivers.

 sqlalchemy-collectd is oriented towards providing a unified view of application-side database metrics in sprawling, many-host / many-process